-- 109. It is becoming increasingly common for secondary schools and pupil referral units to use alternative provision in order to meet pupils' particular curriculum needs including college placements, vocational and work placements. - 110.
-Schools are responsible for the outcomes and provision of all their pupils on roll, including those who attend alternative provision. - 111.
-Inspectors must evaluate the robustness and effectiveness with which the school monitors the learning, progress, attendance and behaviour of pupils that receive alternative provision. - 112.
-Inspectors must evaluate: - how well the school identifies provision that matches pupils' needs and interests and enables them to gain appropriate knowledge and skills - how well the school assesses the quality and safety of the provision - the quality of information that the school gives to the alternative provider, for example about the pupil's special educational needs, behaviour and/or literacy levels - how well the school monitors and evaluates pupils' progress, attendance and behaviour and intervenes to support pupils where needed - the progress that pupils make while attending alternative provision - whether any qualifications being taken are at the appropriate level - the quality of support that pupils receive while alternative provision.
+- 131. It is becoming increasingly common for secondary schools and pupil referral units to use alternative provision in order to meet pupils' particular curriculum needs including college placements, vocational and work placements. - 132.
+Schools are responsible for the outcomes and provision of all their pupils on roll, including those who attend alternative provision. - 133.
+Inspectors must evaluate the robustness and effectiveness with which the school monitors the learning, progress, attendance and behaviour of pupils that receive alternative provision.

+134. Inspectors must evaluate:

+- how well the school identifies provision that matches pupils' needs and interests and enables them to gain appropriate knowledge and skills - how well the school assesses the quality and safety of the provision - the quality of information that the school gives to the alternative provider, for example about the pupil's special educational needs, behaviour and/or literacy levels - how well the school monitors and evaluates pupils' progress, attendance and behaviour and intervenes to support pupils where needed - the progress that pupils make while attending alternative provision - whether any qualifications being taken are at the appropriate level - the quality of support that pupils receive while alternative provision.

-Academy Converters15
+Academy Converters19

-113. When a school converts to become an academy, an Academy Order is made by the Secretary of State.
+135. When a school converts to become an academy, an Academy Order is made by the Secretary of State.
 The predecessor school is closed and a new school, the academy, is established.
 Although the new academy is likely to be composed of the same pupils, teachers and buildings it is legally a new school.
 The new academy is issued with a new unique reference number (URN), but retains its local authority (LA) establishment number.
 Academy schools are independent of local authority control but are state-funded schools.
-Statutory regulations
+Statutory regulations permit Ofsted to provide RAISEonline data from a predecessor school to an academy converter school.

-15 Sponsor-led academies are also independent, state-funded schools.
+19 Sponsor-led academies are also independent, state-funded schools.
 They come in a number of types including academy schools, free schools, studio schools and university technical colleges (UTCs).
 These schools do not retain their LA establishment number and regulations permitting the provision of RAISEonline data from a predecessor school to an academy school do not apply, meaning there is no link to a predecessor school.
-However, the principles underpinning this guidance also apply to sponsor-led academies.